This post is about high risk pools, so let’s get some confusing semantics out of the way.

 The conventional wisdom was wrong; enrollment in the pools was a trickle, not a flood.
 HHS has twice – once last fall and once just a few weeks ago – announced steps to bring down premium costs and streamline enrollment.
 The pace of enrollment has picked up a bit, but it’s still just about 20,000.
 That’s total, nationwide.
 (The health insurance law gave states the option of running the pre-existing pool, or having the federal government do it.
 Either way the feds fund it, with participants also paying premiums.)

 The main barrier, of course, is cost – premiums in the pools are high.
 And people have to be uninsured for six months to get into the pre-existing condition pools.
-That means people who have decided to pony up for the older state high risk pools (which exist in 35 states and were created long before health reform) aren’t going to drop coverage and go without for six months so they can get into these newer federally funded pools, even if the new ones are less expensive.
+That means people who have decided to pony up for the older state high risk pools (which exist in 35 states and were created long before Health Policy) aren’t going to drop coverage and go without for six months so they can get into these newer federally funded pools, even if the new ones are less expensive.

 The states running the pools, as well as their federal partners, have begun trying to do more outreach.
 In one little-noticed provision, HHS this fall will start paying insurance agents and brokers for connecting eligible uninsured people with the program.